 We aim to provide a voice of authority in dentistry – by the profession and for the profession.
-The new College will:
+The new College:

 The College of General Dentistry (CGDent) brings to fruition the long-held ambition for dentistry to stand tall within wider healthcare as a professional community, working for patients – ultimately with Royal Charter.
 CGDent opened its doors to new members on 1 July 2021.

-FGDP(UK) has long worked toward this vision, and to that end the work and the members of FGDP will begin transferring to CGDent from 1 July 2021.
+FGDP(UK) has long worked toward this vision, and to that end the work and the members of FGDP transferred to CGDent once the College was activated.

 And of course, if you are a dentist or part of a dental team not previously a member of FGDP, you are welcome to become part of this historic College.